ENBell/best-practices/README.md

 ===========

 ####  Philosophy
-⋅⋅⋅The style guide is designed to help you make better long term coding decisions.
+...The style guide is designed to help you make better long term coding decisions.
 This guide will help you write code that can be ea

 ####  Discoverable
-⋅⋅⋅Being able to quickly and easily determine where code is being used on a page and vicaversa is Good Coding.
+...⋅Being able to quickly and easily determine where code is being used on a page and vicaversa is Good Coding.

 ####  Modular
-⋅⋅⋅Being able to change code in one place and not have it break other code is Good Coding.
+...Being able to change code in one place and not have it break other code is Good Coding.

 ####  Refactorable
-⋅⋅⋅
+...

 * * *